shellrow/cross-socket/README.md

 # cross-socket [![Crates.io][crates-badge]][crates-url] ![License][license-badge]
 `cross-socket` is a cross-platform library designed for working with RawSocket.
-Empowers you to create, send, and receive raw network packets effortlessly.
+Empowers you to create, send, and receive raw network packets.

-## Note
-- Under development and the public API is subject to change without notice.
-- Documentation is under preparation.

 ## Usage
 Add `cross-socket` to your dependencies